-On Saturday, Ayer selectman Chair Jim Fay said Matozel has confirmed she'll attend the selectmen's Feb.
+On Saturday, Ayer selectmen Chairman Jim Fay said Matozel has confirmed she'll attend the selectmen's Feb.
 19 meeting to address Maxant's charges head-on.
 Fay, an Army veteran and member of the post, said he was not authorized to speak on behalf of the post.
 However, after talking with Matozel, Fay said it's not clear that Pierce ever formally applied to become a local Legion member.

 On Feb.
-6, Fay emailed Nashoba Publishing and stated, "it is not the policy or practice of the Board of Selectmen to disparage any organization with accusations of Cowardice in the conduct of their practices."
+6, Fay emailed Nashoba Publishing and wrote, "it is not the policy or practice of the Board of Selectmen to disparage any organization with accusations of cowardice in the conduct of their practices."

 "The actions of Mr. Maxant in my opinion were inflammatory and disrespectful of the American Legion and what they stand for," said Fay.